top of page

 Habitat

-This frog species can be found in or near virtually any body of water, either permanent or temporary.
-They commonly live in shallow freshwater ponds and swamps.
+These frogs are very common across the state of Connecticut and can be found in or near virtually any body of water, either permanent or temporary.
+They often live in shallow freshwater ponds and swamps.

 Behavior